zicklag/docs-1/extensions/hooks.md

+---
+description: A guide on how to build custom hooks in Directus.
+readTime: 7 min read
+---

 # Custom API Hooks <small></small>

 > Custom API Hooks allow running custom logic when a specified event occurs within your project.
 There are different